 The review body may consider modifications for lot dimension standards or site-related development standards as part of the environmental review process.
-The review body may not consider modifications to standards for which adjustments are prohibited.
+Except as specified in 33.610.200 and 33.611.200, the review body may not consider modifications to standards for which adjustments are prohibited.
 Modifications are done as part of the environmental review process and are not required to go through the adjustment process.
 Adjustments to use-related development standards (such as floor-area ratios, intensity of use, size of the use, number of units, or concentration of uses) are subject to the adjustment process of Chapter 33.805.
 In order to approve these modifications, the review body must find that the development will result in greater protection of the resources and functional values identified on the site and will, on balance, be consistent with the purpose of the applicable regulations.
 For modifications to lot dimension standards, the review body must also find that the development will not significantly detract from the livability or appearance of the area.